 Step 4: Give your mom a plant that she can transplant outdoors if she’s a gardener.
-You can find a slew of options at a local garden center, ranging from roses and hydrangeas to tulips and lily of the valley.
+You can find a slew of options at a local garden center, ranging from tulips and lilies to hydrangeas and roses for Mother’s Day.
 Offer to plant the flowers outdoors as part of the gift, unless your mom relishes getting down in the dirt.

 Stick with plants that don’t produce flowers, if your mom doesn’t have a special touch with plants.
 Philodendrons and cactus plants, for example, are easy to care for and very forgiving if your mom ignores them or forgets to water them on a regular basis.
 At the same time, a green plant can provide years of enjoyment and growth so that your mom can take clippings and pay your gift forward.

 Some flowering plants do not re-bloom easily once they’ve been re-potted or transplanted.
 Your mom may be disappointed if she moves the plant to the garden only to be stuck with a bush that produces no additional blooms.
 According to the University of Illinois Extension, one example is the Martha Washington geranium, a beautiful flowering plant that’s widely available at Mother’s Day.
 During the summer, it is difficult, if not impossible, to get the plant to bloom again.